 SCPA Foundation Internships & Scholarship

-Apply for a 2020 Internship
+Apply for a 2024 Summer Internship

 The Foundation’s internship program provides a meaningful, hands-on training experience for students interested in news reporting, copy editing, photojournalism, advertising or visual communications.
 Our internship program prepares students for careers at S.C. newspapers after they graduate.

 Two or more interns are placed each summer at daily and weekly SCPA member newspapers, allowing students an invaluable real-world training experience.

 If selected as an intern, you will be matched with an SCPA member newspaper that can provide the best learning environment for your area of interest.
 The Foundation will either help you secure housing for your internship or place you at a newspaper near an area where you already have access to housing.

 This is a paid internship.
 Each internship is eight weeks long and pays $4,480.
 You do not have to sign up for school credit to have this internship.
 However, if you want, the internship would qualify for class credit at most schools.

 Internships are open to student journalists who attend a four-year college in South Carolina or reside in South Carolina and attend a four-year college elsewhere.
 Rising juniors and seniors, and recent college graduates are eligible to apply.